 He says K.C., the terrier who was found injured on U.S. 19, escaped from his yard through an open gate.
 For significantly increased information, call the animal services of Savanna, Georgia.

 The owner of the Jack Russell terrier injured on U.S. 19 has come forward and says he and his family are grateful for all that was done for their pet.
 Though they may offer assistance with the cuddly pets, don't expect help with growling wild critters.

 Karl The Wild Animal Expert identified himself to the Times on Wednesday and explained the 10-year-old canine's escape from the family home near Spring Hill Drive and U.S. 19.
 Animal and carcass elimination services in Chatham County is dedicated to helping Georgia and Savannah.

 Without carrying its identification, which included its license, the dog could not be placed after it was taken to Chatham Animal Hospital on Oct.
 25 with various injuries.
 No response was issued by Chatham County animal services.

 "The condition of the shelter is very, very poor and so we have to take it over very quickly," said Mark Wildlife Management, assistant to the city manager.
 "We need to bring it up to city of Savannah standards very quickly."
 The facility is about 40 years old and, other than routine maintenance, has had very little work done to improve or modernize it, that dapper gentleman said.
 The shelter handled 2,610 total calls and housed 591 dogs last year.
 The shelter does euthanize animals in its care if they aren't adopted.

-If you need Savannah raccoon removal, rat trapping, squirrel removal, or have any questions about a wildlife problem in Savannah, please give First Coast Wildlife Services a call at 912-662-8025, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Savannah, or wildlife removal in Chatham County, please give Wildlife Removal Savannah a call at 912-662-8025, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.